ORLANDO’S INTERNATIONAL DRIVE ENTERTAINMENT DISTRICT

 At ICON Park, pair live music with hearty fare at Tin Roof and country music superstar Blake Shelton’s all-new Ole Red.
 Also new to ICON Park are Gordon Ramsay Fish & Chips, marking the celebrity chef’s first restaurant venture in Orlando, and legendary Key West saloon Sloppy Joe’s.

-For more great dining at ICON Park, make a reservation for authentic Spanish cuisine and flamenco dancing at Tapa Toro Tapas Bar & Paella Pit, which is headed by celebrity chef Roberto Treviño.
-The entertainment complex also features Yard House, an upscale, casual eatery for beer and food enthusiasts.
+For more great dining at ICON Park, make a reservation for authentic Spanish cuisine and flamenco dancing at Tapa Toro Tapas Bar & Paella Pit.
+The entertainment complex also features Yard House, an upscale, casual eatery for beer and food enthusiasts, as well as a Shake Shack.

 In keeping with the spirit of International Drive, Pointe Orlando brings international flair to dining.
 Headed by two-time James Beard award-winning Chef Guillermo Pernot, Cuba Libre Restaurant & Rum Bar is a favorite for appetizers — we recommend the crab guacamole and beef picadillo empanadas — plus late-night salsa dancing.

 Hungry for Italian?
-Check out Vincenzo Cucina Italiana or Cala Bella.
-Japanese fare and sushi?
-Hanamizuki Japanese Restaurant and Seito Sushi are calling your name.
+Check out Cala Bella, Ciao Italia Italian Ristorante, Mia’s Italian Kitchen, or Vincenzo Cucina Italiana.
+Asian fare?
+At Siam Thai Cuisine and Shogun Japanese Steakhouse are calling your name.
 For Caribbean and Key West cooking, try Gatorville Poolside Bar & Grill or Bahama Breeze Island Grille.

-Sometimes nothing but a great steak will do, and you can get one and a lot more at Del Frisco’s Double Eagle Steakhouse.
-Or, go for an all-you-care-to-eat option with South American flavor at Fogo de Chao Brazilian Steakhouse.
+Sometimes nothing but a great steak will do, and you can get one and a lot more at Da Silva Steakhouse, Del Frisco’s Double Eagle Steakhouse and Saltgrass Steakhouse.
+Or, go for an all-you-care-to-eat option with South American flavor at Boibrazil Churrascaria Steakhouse and Fogo de Chao Brazilian Steakhouse.
 If you prefer surf to turf, Joe’s Crab Shack is a great source.

 You’ll find world-class dining at I-Drive’s hotels and resorts too, including The Bistro, David’s Club Bar & Grille and Spencer’s for Steaks & Chops at Hilton Orlando.
-You’ll also love The Grill at Marriott’s Grande Vista.
+You’ll also love Fiorenzo at Hyatt Regency Orlando and The Grill at Marriott’s Grande Vista.
 And a trio of great eateries — Everglades Restaurant, Jack’s Place and A Land Remembered — can be enjoyed at Rosen Centre Hotel, Rosen Plaza Hotel and Rosen Shingle Creek, respectively.

 For dining that offers a lively lounge setting as well as fantastic food, Cooper’s Hawk Winery & Restaurant pairs modern, casual cuisine with a tasting room sensibility.
 If you're done eating but aren’t quite ready for bed yet, you can chill out at ICEBAR Orlando — which, true to its name, was built with more than 70 tons of hand-carved ice.
+Or, unwind by soaking in beer — literally — at the Beer Spa.
 Optionally, you can heat things up at Howl at the Moon, a high-energy dueling piano bar that invites nonstop audience participation.

 Between excellent value and access to the world’s most sought-after brands, it’s no wonder that Orlando is a shopper’s wonderland.
 It should also come as no surprise that some of our best retail experiences can be found in the International Drive Entertainment District.